Who can foster?

-A UK private foster carer is not a parent or close relative who cares for a child under the age of 16, or under 18 if disabled, for 28 days or more in a private arrangement with the child’s parent.
+A UK private foster carer is not a parent or close relative who cares for a child under the age of 16, or under 18 if disabled, for 28 days or more in an arrangement with the child’s parent.
 The parent remains responsible for any financial support during the child’s stay.

 How to make arrangements